 You can snorkel in along the edges of the lagoon but you should bring your own mask and snorkel.

-As mentioned before diving is allowed in the lagoon and it should be fun but you need to be with a certified guide and therefore you must book your dive in advance in a Dive center, which could be either in Tulum or Playa del Carmen.
+As mentioned before diving is allowed in the lagoon and it should be fun but you need to be with a certified guide, therefore, you must book your dive in advance in a Dive center, which could be either in Tulum or Playa del Carmen.

 How to get to Kaan Luum lagoon